mikevonwang/mionendas/README.md

 ## Usage and Example

-After installation, there are 6 main steps to implementing Mïonendas:
+After installation, there are 6 main steps to using Mïonendas:

 **1.** In your project, create a file called `mionfile.js`.